Catoptrophobia is surprisingly common and debilitating.

 Most folks with phobias, including catoptrophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

 The presence of actual physical symptoms of catoptrophobia makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with catoptrophobia simply learn to avoid the mirrors situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

 Do you get the shakes when you think about mirrors?
 Do you feel queasy, or light-headed?
 Does your mouth go dry, does your head spin, or does your face go red or sweaty?
 Do you feel sick or out of control?
-Learn about these and the many other symptoms of mirrors fear.
+Learn about these and the many other symptoms of catoptrophobia.

 About the Fear

 The actual feelings of Catoptrophobia are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.

 No. There’s Nothing Wrong with You